eclipse-kuksa/kuksa.val.services/README.md

     ```

-For accessing databroker from seat service container there are two ways of running the containers.
+For accessing data broker from seat service container there are two ways of running the containers.

 1. The simplest way to run the containers is to sacrifice the isolation a bit and run all the containers in the host's network namespace with <i>docker run --network host</i>